 Phase III: Draft and Final Master Plan

 There were several opportunities for the public to participate in development of the master plan throughout the process.
-Staff held public meetings at each phase of the project and provided on-going updates at this Web site and to e-mail list subscribers (Sign up for "Reservoir").
+Staff held public meetings at each phase of the project and provided on-going updates at this website and to e-mail list subscribers.

 Recognizing that the Boulder Reservoir is first and foremost a source of clean water and valuable natural resources, the community envisions a Reservoir where high quality and appropriate recreation activities are managed and sustained in a manner consistent with preserving and enhancing the environment.

 - Support City sustainability objectives at the Reservoir.